percona/pmm/docs/reference/index.md

 - `azure_database_exporter` is an exporter that collects Azure database performance metrics.

-To make data transfer from PMM Client to PMM Server secure, all exporters are able to use SSL/TLS encrypted connections, and their communication with PMM server is protected by the HTTP basic authentication.
+To make data transfer from PMM Client to PMM Server secure, all exporters are able to use SSL/TLS encrypted connections, and their communication with PMM Server is protected by the HTTP basic authentication.

 <!-- The source of this image is maintained at https://miro.com/app/board/uXjVOPgKgrE=/ -->